edwinsteele/wordspeak.org/posts/four-things.rst

 #.
 In a window seat on a Singapore Airlines or Emirates flight
 #.
 Skiing in Switzerland
 #.
 Trekking in the Himalayas (in Nepal)
 #.
-Rockclimbing at `Moonarie <http://www.thecrag.com/climbing/australia/moonarie>`_ in South Australia
+Rock climbing at `Moonarie <http://www.thecrag.com/climbing/australia/moonarie>`_ in South Australia

 Four bloggers I am tagging: